Ubaid period: Dating and geographical distribution

 Ubaid and Ubaid-like material culture has been discovered over an immense area.
 Ubaid ceramics have been found from Mersin in the west to Tepe Ghabristan in the east, and from Norşuntepe and Arslantepe in the north to Dosariyah in the south along the Gulf coast of Saudi Arabia.
 In this area, researchers have discerned considerable regional variation, indicating that the Ubaid was not a monolithic culture through time and space.

-Currently, the Ubaid period is most commonly divided in six phases, called Ubaid 0-5.
-Some of these phases equate with pottery styles that in earlier publications, were considered to be distinct from Ubaid, but that are now considered to be part of the same cultural phenomenon.
-Some of these styles, such as those found at the type site of Hadji Muhammed (previously thought to be Ubaid 2) are now known to occur in Ubaid 3 contexts as well, thereby limiting their value as chronological markers.
+Currently, the Ubaid period is most commonly divided in six phases, called Ubaid 0–5, with the oldest known site in southern Mesopotamia (Tell el-'Oueili) dating to Ubaid 0.
+Some of these phases denote pottery styles previously considered distinct from Ubaid, but which are now considered to be part of the same culture.
+Some of these styles, such as those found at the type site of Hadji Muhammed (previously equated with Ubaid 2) are now known to occur also in Ubaid 3 contexts, thereby limiting their value as chronological markers.
 The relative chronology is based on the long stratigraphic sequences of sites such as Ur, Eridu, and Tepe Gawra.
 The absolute chronology is more difficult to establish, mainly due to a lack of abundant radiocarbon dates determined in southern Mesopotamia.